-Instead of giving back what you told everybody was an illegal fund, you redirected the money, proving that your concern wasn't the existence of the fund, it was a concern over who controlled it.
-Just more power mad legislative politics that will end up hurting the people of our State.
-Once again, Eastern North Carolina farmers and small business owners who have begged for Natural Gas for fifty (50) years were left behind.
-This obsession with the Atlantic Coast Pipeline lays bare the General Assembly's upside-down priorities.
-You spent twenty (20) months on the ACP, but refuse to spend a minute negotiating with the Governor on teacher pay, building safe schools and providing health care to working people.

-Perhaps in this cynical age of politics it might come as a surprise that some people in government are trying to do the right thing - To make the State better - To give people a better chance to be all they can be.

-Members of the Committee, we did what we did for one reason - To help the people of Eastern North Carolina.

-CHAIRMAN: Mr. Eudy, are you prepared to move forward now?

-KEN EUDY: Yes Sir.
+Instead of giving back what you told everybody was an illegal fund, you redirected the money, proving that your concern wasn't the existence of the fund, it was a concern over who

+- 1 controlled it.
+Just more power mad legislative politics that will end up hurting the people of our - 2 State. - Once again, Eastern North Carolina farmers and small business owners who have begged - 4 for Natural Gas for fifty (50) years were left behind.
+This obsession with the Atlantic Coast - 5 Pipeline lays bare the General Assembly's upside-down priorities.
+You spent twenty (20) - 6 months on the ACP, but refuse to spend a minute negotiating with the Governor on teacher pay, - 7 building safe schools and providing health care to working people. - 8 Perhaps in this cynical age of politics it might come as a surprise that some people in - 9 government are trying to do the right thing To make the State better To give people a better - 10 chance to be all they can be. - Members of the Committee, we did what we did for one reason To help the people of - 12 Eastern North Carolina. - 13 CHAIRMAN: Mr. Eudy, are you prepared to move forward now? - 14 KEN EUDY: Yes Sir. - 15 CHAIRMAN: OK.
-CHAIRMAN: OK.
 Thank you very much.
-This investigation has taken many years because of obstructionism and obfuscation.
-I think it is ironic that we are being criticized because of the delay actually caused by the Governor's Office.
-So thank you for appearing and moving this step forward.
-Senator Brown?

-SENATOR BROWN: Thank you Mr. Chairman.
-Again Mr. Eudy, I appreciate you being here today and appreciate your comments.
-Again, I will start with background information.
-Again, my first question was - what is your position with the Governor's Office?

-KEN EUDY: I am Senior Advisor to the Governor.

-SENATOR BROWN: And what are those duties in that position?
+This investigation has taken many years - because of obstructionism and obfuscation.
+I think it is ironic that we are being criticized - because of the delay actually caused by the Governor's Office.
+So thank you for appearing and - moving this step forward.
+Senator Brown? - 19 SENATOR BROWN: Thank you Mr. Chairman.
+Again Mr. Eudy, I appreciate you - being here today and appreciate your comments.
+Again, I will start with background - 21 information.
+Again, my first question was what is your position with the Governor's Office? - 22 KEN EUDY: I am Senior Advisor to the Governor. - 23 SENATOR BROWN: And what are those duties in that position?

-KEN EUDY: Sir, I engage in discussions with our Senior Staff and the Governor on positions on policy.
-Positions on management in the administration and because of my background in communications in the private sector, up until about three (3) years ago, I sometimes advise on communications issues.

-SENTOR BROWN: And how long have you been in that position?

-KEN EUDY: Since January 1, 2017.

-SENATOR BROWN: Who do you report to within the Governor's Office?

-KEN EUDY: Governor Cooper.

-SENATOR BROWN: OK.
-Next I would like to refer to Document 1, you should have it, and I will call it the Fain Interview.
-Do you recall an interview you gave to WRAL reporter Travis truthful?

-Fain in March, 2018?
-KEN EUDY: Yes, Sir.

-SENATOR BROWN: Were the statements you made to Fain in the interview accurate and or correct?

-KEN EUDY: Yes, Sir.

-SENATOR BROWN: Is there anything in your statement to Fain that you would like to clarify

-KEN EUDY: Well, it, you know, it has been a year and a half ago, but I believe that everything that I told him was true.
+- 1 KEN EUDY: Sir, I engage in discussions with our Senior Staff and the Governor on - 2 positions on policy.
+Positions on management in the administration and because of my - 3 background in communications in the private sector, up until about three (3) years ago, I - 4 sometimes advise on communications issues. - 5 SENTOR BROWN: And how long have you been in that position? - 6 KEN EUDY: Since January 1, 2017. - 7 SENATOR BROWN: Who do you report to within the Governor's Office? - 8 KEN EUDY: Governor Cooper. - 9 SENATOR BROWN: OK.
+Next I would like to refer to Document 1, you should have - it, and I will call it the Fain Interview.
+Do you recall an interview you gave to WRAL reporter - 11 Travis Fain in March, 2018? - 12 KEN EUDY: Yes, Sir. - SENATOR BROWN: Were the statements you made to Fain in the interview accurate - and truthful? - 15 KEN EUDY: Yes, Sir. - SENATOR BROWN: Is there anything in your statement to Fain that you would like to - 17 clarify or correct? - 18 KEN EUDY: Well, it, you know, it has been a year and a half ago, but I believe that - everything that I told him was true. - SENATOR BROWN: OK.
+Next I would like into the Mitigation Project Memorandum - of Understanding.
+When did the Governor's Office first being discussing the Mitigation Fund? - 22 KEN EUDY: In the Summer of 2017.
+DEQ and our Department of Commerce held - several listening sessions in Eastern North Carolina.
+We wanted to hear what people in that